zerasul/blask/posts/docs.md

             debug = False
         BlaskApp().run(debug=debug)

-There is a alternative for manual running; using the Blask CLI Tool:
+There is an alternative for manual running; using the Blask CLI Tool:

     :::bash
-    > blaskcli run
+    blaskcli run

 **NOTE**: The Blask CLI Tool is only available if you install Blask using setup.py (or using pip).